PedroGaletti/golang/README.md

-├── conditional # To study the conditionals and logical operators ├── datatype # To study the datatypes that are possible to use in Golang ├── loops # To study how to use the loops in Golang ├── math # To study what I can do with the math lib of Golang ├── rune # To study this specific datatype (rune) in Golang ├── string # To study all I can learn about the strings in Golang ├── terminal # To study how I can use the terminal and capture things from it ├── time # To study the time lib in Golang
+├── conditional # To study the conditionals and logical operators ├── datatype # To study the datatypes that are possible to use in Golang ├── loops # To study how to use the loops in Golang ├── maths # To study what I can do with the math lib of Golang ├── runes # To study this specific datatype (rune) in Golang ├── strings # To study all I can learn about the strings in Golang ├── terminal # To study how I can use the terminal and capture things from it ├── times # To study the time lib in Golang
 └── main.go # Entry point
 ```